 Ride your bike at a very manageable speed in and out of traffic until you have become very familiar with your bike under all conditions.
-Custom choppers all ride different.
-Even though you might be riding for 2 decades, and you have the need for speed, be conservative on the throttle and in your riding style.
+Different motorcycles ride different from each other.
+Even though you might be riding for 3 decades, and you have the need for speed, be conservative on the throttle and in your riding style.
 We care about your safety and the safety of others around you.
-If you are an inexperienced rider, think about taking a certified course on motorcycle riding.
+If you are an inexperienced rider, we recommend taking a certified course on motorcycle riding.
 Your local licensing bureau should be able to help find an appropriate course.